-Sister Michaela took over from Father Schwartz in running the programmes in 1992 and from 2011 she has been supported on a day to day basis by Sister Maria Cho who is now Mother Superior; Sister Maria directs the congregation as well as all the institutions they run.
+Sister Michaela took over from Father Schwartz in running the programmes in 1992 and from 2011 she was supported on a day to day basis by Sister Maria Cho.
+Sister Michaela passed away in March 2019.
+Sister Maria as Superior General directs the congregation as well as all the institutions they run.

-Under the care of the Sisters of Mary, the children enjoy a Christian education which provides a sound framework for the learning and development of capable and independent adults who, in turn, are able to support those in their local communities, extending the humanitarian objects of the Sisters' programmes.
+Under the care of the Sisters of Mary, the children enjoy a value led education which provides a sound framework for the learning and development of capable and independent adults who, in turn, are able to support those in their local communities, extending the humanitarian objects of the Sisters' programmes.